jasonpaulso/The_Bacon_List/README.md

 This app allows for posting, viewing, editing, and deleting of job postings.

-The app is available to be viewed live on [link to Heroku](https://the-bacon-list.herokuapp.com).
+The app is available to be viewed live on [Heroku](https://the-bacon-list.herokuapp.com).

 The Bacon List utilizes the following js/react libraries: